Reubix29/isolated-afrikaans-child-speech/readme.md

 The dataset is described in the following paper.
 Please cite the paper if you use the data:

-- R, Smit, R, Louw, and H, Kamper, "Towards few-shot isolated word reading assessment," accepted to the the Workshop on Speech and Language Technology in Education (SLaTE), 2025.[[arXiv](https://arxiv.org/abs/2507.12217)]
+- R, Smit, R, Louw, and H, Kamper, "Towards few-shot isolated word reading assessment," accepted to the *Workshop on Speech and Language Technology in Education (SLaTE)*, 2025.[[arXiv](https://arxiv.org/abs/2507.12217)]

 ## Download